 Video of the Day

 Before 2018, you could write off business-related expenses that weren't reimbursed by your employer.
 The Tax Cut and Jobs Act eliminated these write-offs.
 If you work a second job as a freelancer, contractor, gig worker or other self-employed person, you can claim these deductions.
 If so, you'll enter them on Schedule C of your 1040.

-Transportation to Your Second Job
+Travel For Your Second Job

-If your two employers operate their businesses without knowing your withholding limits, they both will have held out Social Security tax and paid it to the government on your behalf.
+If your two employers operate their businesses without knowing your withholding limits, they both will have deducted Social Security tax and paid it to the government on your behalf.
 The income limit is not per job; it is per taxpayer.
 You will have a refund coming on any withholding on amounts above your maximum taxable earnings.

 Higher Tax Bracket